SteevePere/nestjs-lerna-compose/README.md

 Please note that I haven't had the time to setup an in-memory db for testing purposes, so even though I am mocking the whole app, end-to-end tests will use the main db configured in the .env file.

-Then, run this command to run the e2e tests:
+Then, run this command from apps/services to run the e2e tests:

 `yarn test:e2e`